Meal Planning and Traveling with Food Allergies

 While rental homes are often stocked with the basics, they don’t always have all of the appliances or cookware you may need.
 Or you might not feel comfortable using their supplies, especially if cross-contamination is a challenge for you.

 However, if you ARE okay with using their kitchen supplies, you may not want to pick a recipe that requires a food processor without knowing if the rental has them.
-The same thing goes for a dutch oven or muffin tins, for example.
 Focus your search on recipes that require fewer or no appliances.

 Sometimes, however, you can make do with what you have.
 Many times I’ve used a fork instead of a whisk or some arm strength instead of a mixer.
-And I hope I do a good job on this blog of showing you how you can improvise with the items you have at hand.
 Part of cooking while traveling means you may have to improvise regularly.
-It’ll get easier.
-I promise.

 Meal Planner